The above application will create a .pdf file with the design of a bellows according to the specified measurements and send it to your email.

 - The black lines correspond to the folds lines and serve for the option in which the folds of the bellows will be creased.
-It is the general case of small bellows made with papers that, for example, imitate leather.
+It is the general case of small bellows made of paper.

 - The red lines correspond to the cut lines to create the bellows’ “ribs” or stiffeners, the ribs that ensure the fold happen in the correct place.
 It is the commonly adopted option when the bellows material is very soft and needs to be structured, such as fabric, leather or leather imitations, for example.
 This happens more often in cases of large format bellows.

-There are many techniques and strategies that vary according to the size and finish you may plan to your bellows.
-You will find a couple of tutorials discussing those different ways.
-But I recommend you to have a look on this video from Lost Light Photography channel.
+This is a video from Lost Light Photography channel.
 You will find there a very good workflow for a bellows using an inner fabric, paper ribs and an outer cover.

-- The price of a project, whatever its size, is USD 5.00.
+- The price of a project, whatever its size, is R$ 25,00 Brazilian Reais.
+It is roughly USD 5,00.
+Please check current Paypal exchange rate to you local currency.

 - No need to have Pay Pal account, one can pay with almost any credit card within the Pay Pal environment.